 I believe if you are considering psychotherapy, considering trusting the most intimate, vulnerable side of yourself to the care of a therapist it would be helpful to know something of them, their values and something of who they are.
 So, a little about me… I trained in engineering in my early years.
 Following this I spent three years training to become qualified as a Registered General Nurse and when qualified I worked in a day surgery unit for a decade.
 I later trained as an Independent Mental Capacity Advocate acting on behalf of people who lacked capacity (a legal definition, as defined by the Mental Capacity Act) and faced life-changing decisions.
 As engaging as these jobs were, as nice as my co-workers, patients and clients were, none of this felt quite right for me.
 I knew I wanted to work in a field which helped people but I recognised I wasn't quite in the right place.
 It took till middle-age to find where I belong in the world... as a psychotherapist.

 I hold a Masters degree in Person-Centred and Experiential psychotherapy with the Sherwood Psychotherapy Institute (of which I am a post-graduate member) a four year course with rigorous academic and personal development structure.
 I am a psychotherapist registered the UK Council for Psychotherapy (UKCP) and my work adheres to their Codes of Ethical Practice.
 You can visit my UKCP profile here.
 Visit my LinkedIn page for more in-depth details of my education and on-going CPD.
 The rules surrounding my degree and attendant qualification to become a UKCP registered psychotherapist are stringent.
 However, I believe it is the work I committed to in my own therapeutic journey which most supports my work as a psychotherapist.
-Whilst your therapy journey is unique my own in-depth therapy has helped me have some understanding of what my clients are experiencing, and having worked through my own issues enables me to be a robust, ethical resource for my clients.
+Whilst your therapy journey is unique my own in-depth therapy has helped me have some understanding of what you may be experiencing, and having worked through my own issues enables me to be a robust, ethical resource.